The Killing of an Egg: Synopsis

 The film starts with a bald, obese man in a bright yellow shirt preparing to eat breakfast, a soft-boiled egg.
 As he taps the shell with his spoon, a voice (in heavily accented English) says "Hey, who is it?"
 As the man continues to tap, it becomes clear the voice is coming from the egg.
 The man continues tapping away over the egg's protests, ultimately sadistically crushing the egg with his hands.

 He has no sooner stopped than he hears a tapping from outside his home.
 He says, in a voice identical to that from the egg, "Hey, who is it?"
 He sees no one at the door, but the tapping continues, and the unseen force starts smashing the roof and walls, until the whole house implodes and crushes the man over his horrified objections.

 Production

-He worked on this and David after his first few films at National Film Board of Canada.
+Driessen worked on this and David after his first few films at National Film Board of Canada.